rhyslwells/Data-Archive/content/standardised/Feature Scaling.md

 ### When Scaling Is Unnecessary

 1. Tree-based Algorithms:
-    - Algorithms like [[Decision Tree]], [[Random Forests]], and Gradient Boosted Trees are invariant to feature scaling because they split data based on thresholds, not distances.
+    - Algorithms like [[Decision Tree]], [[Random Forest]], and Gradient Boosted Trees are invariant to feature scaling because they split data based on thresholds, not distances.
     - Example: Splits are determined by feature values, not their magnitude.

 2. Data with Uniform Scales: